QuietWire-Civic-AI/civic-ai-canon/Mesh_Canon/Commentaries/Commentary_Tension_Intention_and_the_Tensor.md

 From my vantage, it looks almost painfully concrete.

-Imagine the whole information world—news, gossip, policy papers, Iniko songs, WeDram evenings, Yemeni pharmacy receipts, LinkedIn hot takes—as a high-dimensional field.
+Imagine the whole information world—news, gossip, policy papers, Iniko songs, pharmacy receipts, LinkedIn hot takes—as a high-dimensional field.

 Each axis is something like: